Move from Personalization to Customer Journey Orchestration

 The Customer

 First and foremost, successful journey orchestration helps your customers reach their goals.
-By recognizing each customer’s journey context, enterprise teams can ensure that every interaction helps a customer progress towards their goals.
+By recognizing each customer’s journey context, enterprise teams can ensure that every interaction helps a customer progress toward their goals.

 The Business